itp-dwd/2020-spring/guides/browser-guide.md

 An important concept for web development is understanding the "Browser page lifecycle" which is the order in which CSS, HTML, and JavaScript are "handled", that is calculated/parsed/rendered/executed.

-The lifecylce can be broken down generally into the process of:
+The lifecycle can be broken down generally into the process of:

 1. constructing the dom
 2. handling css